QUEERING THE SCRIPTDirected by Gabrielle Zilkha

-Cast: Angelica Ross, Dominique Provost-Chalkley, Gloria Calderon Kellett & Mike Royce, Ilene Chaiken, Lucy Lawless, Tanya Saracho
+Cast: Lucy Lawless, Dominique Provost-Chalkley, Tanya Saracho, Gloria Calderon Kellett & Mike Royce, Ilene Chaiken, Angelica Ross

 Gabrielle Zilkha’s latest film gathers a dynamite roster of fans, creators, and actors for an incisive discussion of the sometimes inspiring yet often troubled history of queer female representation on television.
 Galvanized by the upsetting trend of stereotyping, neglecting, or outright killing-off of TV’s beloved queer characters, Zilkha’s subjects beautifully articulate their frustrations and their ideas for better, more accurate, more inclusive visibility.
 Featuring interviews with Ilene Chaiken (The L Word), Angelica Ross (Pose), Stephanie Beatriz (Brooklyn Nine-Nine), and more.

 Screening followed by panel discussion featuring Amber Benson (Buffy the Vampire Slayer), Isabella Gomez (One Day at a Time), Angelica Ross (Pose), Marja-Lewis Ryan (The L Word: Generation Q) schedules permitting.
 Moderated by Tracy E. Gilchrist, Feminism Editor of The Advocate.